Airport Customs Form

 Medication Restrictions

 Japan has some of the strictest rules in the world regarding medications.
-Common prescriptions for ADHD, anxiety, depression, or pain relief, such as stimulants, sedatives, and strong painkillers, may be completely prohibited or require special approval before entry.
+Common prescriptions for ADHD, anxiety, depression, or pain relief, may be completely prohibited or require special approval before entry.

-Even medicines that are considered routine in your home country may be treated as controlled substances in Japan.
+Even medicines that are routinely available in your home country may be treated as controlled substances in Japan.
 Without proper clearance, travellers risk having their medications confiscated at the airport.

 icon1